vdhicts/time/README.md

 The `Time` object can be presented as a string with the `toString` method or just casting the object to a string `(string)$time`.
 This will output: `14:30:15`.

-There are also two other presentations available, the `numerical` and `readable`:
+There are also two other presentations available, the `toNumericalTime` and `toReadableTime`:

 ```php
 $time = new Time(12, 30, 45);